chandru-git26/TaxMateAI/README.md

-# TaxMateAI
-Meet TaxMate AI , an intelligent web app I designed to simplify the UK tax process using Generative AI.
-It helps you uncover potential tax deductions, plan smarter savings, and turn a complicated task into a clear, guided experience.

 # TaxMate AI

 TaxMate AI is an intelligent, user-friendly application designed to simplify the UK tax filing process.
 It provides users with personalized tax deduction suggestions and financial efficiency plans by leveraging the power of generative AI.